tock/tock/doc/syscalls/60001_humidity.md

   * ### Subscribe number: `0`

-    **Description**: Subscribe to temperature readings.
+    **Description**: Subscribe to humidity readings.

-    **Callback signature**: The callback receives a single argument, the temperature in hundredths of degrees centigrate.
+    **Callback signature**: The callback receives a single argument, the humidity in hundredths of percent.

     **Returns**: SUCCESS if the subscribe was successful or ENOMEM if the driver failed to allocate memory to store the callback.